Lone yachtsman rescued from sinking boat after cries heard on radio

 Coxswain Andrew Jamieson heard "muffled cries for help" via the boat's water-damaged radio and the man was brought to shore.

-The man had managed to right the boat and climb back in but was unable to bail out the water.
+The RNLI said the man had managed to right the boat and climb back in but was unable to bail out the water.

+A RNLI spokesperson said: "The volunteers brought him aboard the all-weather lifeboat 'Helen Hastings' and brought into Eyemouth lifeboat station where the crew gave him casualty care.

-The volunteer crew brought him aboard and took him to the lifeboat station before he was transferred to the care of the Scottish Ambulance Service.
+"He was then transferred over to the care of the Scottish Ambulance Service."

 St Abbs independent lifeboat towed his boat safely back to St Abbs harbour, from where it had sailed.